Home/Templates/Australian Invoice Creator

 Do I need to charge GST on Australian invoices?

 You must charge 10% GST if you're registered for GST (mandatory when turnover reaches $75,000, or $150,000 for non-profits).
 Some goods and services are GST-free or input-taxed.
-If you're not GST-registered, you cannot charge GST but you also can't claim GST credits.
+If you're not GST-registered, you cannot charge GST but you also can't claim GST credits on your business expenses.

 What is an ABN and do I need one on my invoice?

 An Australian Business Number (ABN) is an 11-digit identifier for businesses.
-You must include your ABN on invoices.
-If you don't have an ABN, the payer may be required to withhold 47% of the payment for tax purposes.
+You must include your ABN on tax invoices.
+If you don't have an ABN, the payer may be required to withhold 47% of the payment under the No-ABN withholding rules.
+Sole traders, companies, partnerships, and trusts can all apply for an ABN free at abr.gov.au.

 What are the standard payment terms in Australia?

 Net 30 is common for B2B transactions.
 Small businesses often use Net 14 or payment on receipt.
-The Payment Times Reporting scheme requires large businesses to report their payment terms and practices.
-Interest on late payments can be charged if agreed in the contract.
+The Payment Times Reporting scheme requires large businesses (revenue over $100m) to report their payment terms and practices.
+Interest on late payments can be charged if agreed in the contract — typically the RBA cash rate + 7% under various state Acts.

 InvoiceQuickly tracks payments, sends reminders, and automates your invoicing workflow.
 It handles Australian tax compliance automatically.